MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/macros.md

 #### Context data from the channel provider

-This context data is with the channel providers who uses the widget exposed by Channel Integration Framework, such as Omnichannel for Customer Service.
-The context data from the channel provider are pre-chat survey, visitor journey history, and so on.
+This context data is with the first-party channel providers, Omnichannel for Customer Service that uses the widget exposed by Channel Integration Framework.
+The context data from the Omnichannel for Customer Service app are pre-chat survey, visitor portal navigation, and so on.

 The parameter format is `{ChannelProvider.<Attribute>}`, where `ChannelProvider` is a standard construct to get the value from the context of the provider of the current session.